KristanLaimon/WhatsBotCord.js/README.md

 ## Setting Up Development Environment:

-- Ensure Bun.js 1.2.20 or greater is installed (required for tests).
-- Bun.js is used as testing framework
+- Bun.js 1.2.20 or greater, is used as testing framework for this proyect

 To run all tests but skipping those long time consuming tests